 Statistical analyses

 Prior to testing differences in species recognition, we visually explored the combined datasets of tracking parameters and point events.
 We did this by performing principal component analysis (PCA) and canonical variate analyses (CVA) in Past 3.14 (Hammer et al. 2001).
 The former allowed for an unbiased visualization of the variation in the data and was performed on the correlation matrices.
-The later was conducted to maximize the differentiation between the different groups.
+The latter was conducted to maximize the differentiation between the different groups.
 Separate analyses were performed for each period of time recorded (before, after1, after2) and for each experiment (ON or OV).
 Point events that were not recorded during one of these periods were disregarded and missing values (i.e. for Dist.fish in the control condition Co) were treated using mean value imputation.
 Prior to the analyses, each of the tracking parameters and point events was normalised.
 This was done for each experiment (OV and ON), and for each of the time periods (‘before’, ‘after1’, ‘after2’ and ‘shift’) separately.